“Consult your dentist before trying new home remedies.”

 Why no baking soda or charcoal?

 Dr. Reed cautions that baking soda and charcoal are very abrasive.
-Using them for a long time can wear off your enamel, thus you get more sensitive and the risk of cavities goes up.
-Our remineralizing toothpaste recipe contains only mild ingredients that not only clean but also strengthen your teeth without any harsh abrasion.
+If used continuously, they can gradually wear down your enamel and make you sensitive, besides increasing the chances of getting cavities.
+Our remineralizing toothpaste formula features gentle ingredients that not only clean but also help your teeth to become stronger without any harsh abrasion.

 The Bottom Line: Is this Recipe Right to You?

 This dentist-formulated remineralizing toothpaste recipe naturally strengthens enamel and improves oral health.
-It is an excellent choice for those who want to get adult cavity protection, relief from sensitivity, and are looking for products based on natural ingredients.
+This option is absolutely optimal for all those individuals who are trying to save their adult cavities, bring the pain of sensitivity down, and use products that are made with natural ingredients.

-👉 How about you begin naturally brightening your smile from this weekend?
+👉 Why not start naturally brightening your smile from this weekend?
 Go collect the five basic ingredients of this remineralizing toothpaste recipe and upgrade your oral care routine.
 Your teeth will be grateful.

 To maximize the effectiveness of this toothpaste use it with the correct diet.
-Learn 12 best foods to remineralize your teeth and create an entire oral health regimen on the inside out.
+You will learn about 12 most effective foods for the remineralization of your teeth and how to create a complete oral health care regimen both inside and out.

 We’re interested in hearing how your remineralizing toothpaste recipe turned out!
-Please share your experience in the comments below.
+Feel free to share your experience in the comments below.

 I have been surfing online more than 3 hours today, yet I never discovered any interesting article like yours.
 It is beautiful price sufficient for me.
 In my view, if all webmasters and bloggers made good content as you did, the internet will be much more useful than ever before.